pedromateo/tug_qt_unit_testing_fw/README.md

 # what does a TUG package/release contain?

+A new release can be created by executing "scripts/create_release.sh".
+This script receives the version number as a single argument.

-Releases can be found at "releases/" folder.
+Generated releases can be found at "releases/" folder.
 Each one includes:

 * doc/............. usage quick guide
 * libTUG_project/..
 C++ project of GUI unit testing library.